tenbergen/CPRTool/README.md

 ## Running the Project

 This web application is made to be built on bare metal Linux environment using Docker.
-Make sure that the following softwares are installed:
+Make sure that the following software are installed:
 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)